donaldwengki/vscode-nadi-work-record/README.md

 - on Windows: Press `Ctrl+Alt+N` to create file or press `Ctrl+Alt+F` to create folder recursively

 3. Right-click on a file or folder in explorer and select "NADI History: Ignore File/Folder" to select a file or folder to ignore from the historical recording.

+4. Diff of two files:
+- Right-click the file in explorer, and select "NADI: Add file to compare" to define your first file to be compared.
+- Right-click the file in explorer, and select "NADI: Do compare" to determine your second file as well as process the comparison.

 Command | Description